digitalocean/marketplace-kubernetes/.github/pull_request_template.md

 -----------------------------------------------------------------------

 ## Checklist
-- [ ] review the [contributing doc](https://github.com/digitalocean/marketplace-kubernetes/blob/master/CONTRIBUTING.md) (if applicable)
+- [ ] review the [contributing doc](https://github.com/digitalocean/marketplace-kubernetes/blob/master/CONTRIBUTING.md) with steps for both adding or updating your application (if applicable)
-- [ ] test by running deploy-local.sh

 ------------------------------------------------------------------------

 Reviewer: @marketplace-eng